 Despite this, Hotspot Shield is not the most privacy-friendly VPN.
 This is a worry when it comes to P2P file-sharing.
 The company’s logging policy is disappointingly invasive and there is a lack of transparency over the VPN’s proprietary connection protocol Catapult Hydra.

 With governments, ISPs, copyright owners, and copyright trolls all looking to identify and expose torrenting activity, it’s vital that you trust your VPN to protect your privacy.

-Although Hotspot Shield satisfies most of our criteria for a safe torrenting VPN, its logging policy isn’t trustworthy enough to recommend it as one of the best VPNs for downloading torrents.
+Although Hotspot Shield satisfies most of our criteria for a safe torrenting VPN, its logging policy just isn’t trustworthy enough for us to recommend it as one of the best VPNs for downloading torrents.

-Our experts regularly test over 70 VPNs and, currently, Hotspot Shield is the fastest VPN we’ve seen.
-It delivers astonishingly quick speeds on both local and international connections – making torrenting large files quick and easy.
+The VPN delivers astonishingly quick speeds on both local and international connections – making torrenting large files quick and easy.

 Hotspot Shield claims that these incredible upload and download speeds are due to its proprietary encryption protocol Catapult Hydra.